xontinuity/KobraMax-Firmware-Improved/README.md

 An improved version of the firmware for the Anycubic Kobra Max.

 This firmware will initially include just input shaping, as I feel that is the most important thing to be added.

+Feel free to test the firmware.bin file at your own risk.